 What is considered wrongful death?

 Pennsylvania law defines wrongful death as a death caused by the wrongful act, neglect, negligence or unlawful violence of another.
 The cause of the wrongful death may, for instance, be an intentional assault, an auto accident, an unsafe condition on the defendant’s property or a job the deceased undertook at your behest in an unsafe manner.

 Who can bring a wrongful death lawsuit in Pennsylvania?

-- Funeral and burial expenses
+- Funeral expenses

 Contact an aggressive trial lawyer for wrongful death representation in Somerset